-United Airlines sees first-quarter $2.1 billion pretax loss as coronavirus hits LatAm investments
+United Airlines sees $2.1 billion loss as coronavirus hits LatAm growth hopes, seeks more federal aid

 United also wrote down the value of its investments in Brazilian carrier Azul Linhas Aereas Brasileiras and took a $50 million impairment charge for its routes in China, where the coronavirus first started to affect travel in January.

-The U.S. carrier said it expects to borrow up to about $4.5 billion from the U.S. Treasury Department for a term of up to five years, which would come on top of the $5 billion it is set to receive from a separate government aid package specifically for its employee payroll.

-United did not disclose the terms of the loan, which like the payroll aid will include warrants issued to the U.S. government.

-Under the terms of the payroll support, airlines must keep workers employed until Sept.
-30, but many, including United, have warned that they will have to downsize in October if demand is not showing signs of recovering.
+U.S. airlines, including United, have warned that they will have to downsize in October if demand does not show signs of recovering.

-Reporting by Tracy Rucinski; Additional reporting by Ankit Ajmera, David Shepardson and Marcelo Rochabrun; Editing by Bernard Orr and Jonathan Oatis
+Reporting by Tracy Rucinski; Additional reporting by Ankit Ajmera, David Shepardson and Marcelo Rochabrun; Editing by Bernard Orr; Jonathan Oatis and Dan Grebler